 INTU Stock Analysis

-Intuit operates the dominant U.S. consumer and small business financial software ecosystem — TurboTax (50%+ of U.S. consumer tax preparation market), QuickBooks (primary small business accounting platform), Credit Karma (personal finance and credit monitoring), and Mailchimp (email marketing).
+Intuit operates the dominant U.S. consumer and small business financial software ecosystem.
+TurboTax (50%+ of U.S. consumer tax preparation market), QuickBooks (primary small business accounting platform), Credit Karma (personal finance and credit monitoring), and Mailchimp (email marketing).
 The company generates massive free cash flow from its high-renewal, tax-season-driven business, with exceptional pricing power as customers become deeply embedded in its financial data ecosystem over years of use.

-Why Traders Watch INTU
+Why Do Traders Watch INTU?

-INTU is a quality compounder with ATR of 2.5-4% and predictable seasonal patterns — revenue and earnings peak dramatically in Q2 and Q3 (January-April tax season).
+INTU is a quality compounder with ATR of 2.5-4% and predictable seasonal patterns.
+Revenue and earnings peak dramatically in Q2 and Q3 (January-April tax season).
 This seasonality creates highly predictable swing trading patterns.
 Earnings reactions of 5-10% depend on TurboTax unit volume and QuickBooks online subscription growth.
 IRS free tax filing competition represents the primary structural risk to TurboTax.

 Intuit's tax-season seasonality is the most reliable pattern in its stock.
 RSI tends to strengthen from November through April as TurboTax revenue builds, then weakens in May-July as the season ends.
 Entering INTU positions in October-November for a January-March earnings catalyst has been one of the most consistent seasonal setups in large-cap SaaS.

-INTU's RSI follows its fiscal year rather than calendar year — fiscal year ending in July creates RSI weakness in May-July and strengthening in October-April.
+INTU's RSI follows its fiscal year rather than calendar year.
+Fiscal year ending in July creates RSI weakness in May-July and strengthening in October-April.
 RSI dips to 40-45 in the August-October off-season have been reliable setups for the subsequent tax season catalyst.
 IRS free-file threat headlines create tradeable RSI overshoots below 40.

-The IRS Direct File program — a free, government-run tax filing alternative — is the primary structural threat to TurboTax market share.
+The IRS Direct File program.
+A free, government-run tax filing alternative.
+Is the primary structural threat to TurboTax market share.
 Any news of Direct File expansion to additional states or user count acceleration creates 5-10% INTU selloffs.
 Monitor IRS Direct File user statistics after each tax season as the most direct competitive measurement.

 QuickBooks Online (QBO) subscriber growth and average revenue per customer are the primary non-tax metrics for INTU's valuation.
 When QBO subscribers grow above 15% and ARPC expands through add-on services (payroll, payments), it diversifies the TurboTax competitive narrative and supports premium valuation even in off-season quarters.

-INTU Key Stats for Traders
+📋 INTU Key Stats for Traders

 APEX combines RSI, MACD, Fibonacci, Volume, and 4 more signals into one composite score in under 30 seconds.